UniversalDependencies/docs/_naq/feat/Mood.md

 ### <a name="Int">`Int`</a>: interrogative

-The speaker may use interrogative in yes-not questions.
+The speaker may use the interrogative in yes-not questions.
 This value is used for the interrogative auxiliary _i_, and the emphatic interrogative _kha_.

 #### Examples